[Adopted by the Common Council of the City of Linwood 9-8-2004 by Ord. No. 13-2004. Amendments noted where applicable.

 - Any activity involving clearing, cutting, excavating, filling or grading of land or any other activity that alters land topography or vegetative cover.

-The regulations promulgated by this chapter shall only apply to applications for development, redevelopment or site improvement that require approval from the Planning Board, Zoning Board of Adjustment or the Construction Code Official.
+The regulations promulgated by this chapter shall only apply to applications for development, redevelopment or site improvement that require approval from the Planning Board or the Construction Code Official.

 Schedule of maximum lot disturbance.